 School Success or Stress?

-Contributed by Daniel Kimbley, BS and Dr. Eric Plasker
+Written by Dr. Daniel Kimbley and Dr. Eric Plasker

 Every parent wants their child do well in school.
 Are you doing everything you can do to ensure success, positive relationships and a healthy school year for you and your family, including minimizing stress?